 The Group leases equipment, with lease terms of 1 to 3 years.
 In some cases, the Group has options to purchase the assets at the end of the contract term; in other cases, it guarantees the residual value of the leased assets at the end of the contract term.

-The Group also leases buildings and equipments with contract terms of half a year to 1 year.
-These leases are short-term items.
+The Group also leases buildings and equipments.
+These leases are short-term or leases of low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.